Driven by infinite enthusiasm

 Life is very non-linear, but arguments should not be circular.

-Philosophy: construct spaces and do algebra, analysis, geometry, and whatever we can do!
+Philosophy: construct spaces and do algebra, analysis, geometry, and whatever we want to do!

 - the idea is to create meaning, objects out of nothing…, even in familiar spaces and then going to unfamiliar ones!